 Indian Institute of Foreign Trade is renowned for its MBA in International Business besides other MBA programs.
-After conducting the written exam, IIFT conducts a round of Group Discussion, Essay Writing and Personal Interview for the shortlisted candidates.
+After the written exam, IIFT conducts a round of Group Discussion, Essay Writing and Personal Interview for the shortlisted candidates.

 Group Discussion or GD, is used by an organization (company, institute, business school etc) to gauge whether a candidate has certain personality traits like communication skills, leadership, teamwork etc.

 In IIFT, GDs are conducted as a part of the second round of the admission process.
 The average duration of the GD is 15 minutes and the group usually has 10-15 participants.
 Once a topic is given, participants are given 1 minute to think, and then the GD commences.
 The topics in IIFT vary from general topics; to current affairs related topics.
 Following is a list of GD topics asked in 2017 and 2018 Group discussion rounds of IIFT:

 The next step in the selection procedure is essay writing.
 As effective writing skills are a pre-requisite for global professionals, IIFT has included this round along with the GD/PI Process.
 Candidates are required to write an essay of 300 words in 20 minutes.

 An essay is a reflection of one's personality.
 It checks the written communication skills, knowledge level and logical thinking ability of the candidate.
 An essay can be deemed as a good essay only if it has good content, organization and presentation.
 Few topics that have come in IIFT essay writing are: